-No list of the best surfers would be complete without Layne on the list.
+No list of famous surfers would be complete without Layne on the list.
 Layne Collette Beachley was born on the 24th of May 1972 in Manly, New South Wales.

 She spent her younger years learning to surf around the local beaches, and by the age of 16, she had decided to become a full-time pro surfer.

-Just four short years later she was ranked as the 6th best surfer in the world.
+Just four short years later she was ranked 6th in the world.
 Not happy to settle with the upper echelons of surfing she set her gaze on the world title and by 1998 she was holding the trophy proudly above her head.

 Following this Layne went on to win in 1999, 2000, 2001, 2002, 2003 and 2006 bringing her world title total to seven, just one behind Stephanie Gilmore.